 Throwing a vintage smoke from a legacy cigar brand into a properly calibrated humidor for a few months while you formulate your smoking schedule is one thing.
-Aging a cigar for a few years (or decades) is a completely different form of preservation, and requires a certain level of knowledge, care, and preparation.
+Aging a blend for years or even decades is a completely different form of preservation entirely, and requires a certain level of knowledge, care, and preparation.

-Here’s why you may or may not want to age your cigars for prolonged periods, and what you need to know before you pack that humidor time capsule with primo long-filler tobacco.
+Here’s why you may, or may not, want to age your cigars for prolonged periods, and what you need to know before you start packing that brand-new Klaro humidor of a time capsule to the gills with primo long-filler tobacco.

 How the Hands of Time Shape a Cigar

 To keep those legacy tobacco brand options or boutique cigar selections in outstanding shape for the duration of the long haul, some form of inspection and aftercare regiment must be implemented.
-Here are a few considerations to keep in mind when your cigar embarks upon its clandestine final evolution.
+So here are a few considerations to keep in mind when your cigar embarks upon its final evolution.

-Tobacco Nerd Note: If you enjoy buying medium-strength cigars in 5-pack form, try setting one or two aside for testing a year or so from now, and set a reminder.
-Then a year later, when your reminder chimes, go buy the same stogie once more and smoke it fresh from the cellophane.
-A day or two later, torch the aged cigar, give it a puff, and begin to compare tasting notes.
-If you like the result, try out a fresh variety of medium/full-strength aged smokes and see what happens.
-It’s shocking how different a cigar flavor profile can be after seeing some seasons of seasoning within a quality humidor box.
+Tobacco Nerd Note: If you enjoy buying medium-strength cigars in 5-pack form, try setting one or two aside for smoking a year or so from now, and set a reminder in your calendar.
+Then, go buy the same stogie and smoke it fresh out of the cellophane.
+A day or two later, torch the aged cigar, give it a puff, and compare tasting notes.
+You may be shocked by how different a cigar flavor profile can be after a little bit of downtime in a properly sealed humidor box.

 Cigars Age at Every Stage

 As we have discussed in previous Klaro Cigar journal entries, premium long-filler cigar types are both fermented and aged.
-Months, years, even decades – the aging and maturation of various cigar types is determined by the particular premium cigar blend in question, and the knowledge base of the master blender themselves.
+Months, years, even decades, the aging and maturation of various cigar types and blends is determined by the tobacco leaves being utilized, and the knowledge base of the master blender.

 Stored and routinely inspected by the world’s greatest tobacco specialists, premium cigar tobacco is aged both before, during, and after rolling.
-The premium cigar blend is formulated and released for sale at carefully calculated points within the cigar’s lifespan.
-Moments when the master blender(s) predict the premium cigar blend to be in peak form.
+From start to finish, the product is formulated and then released for sale at carefully calculated points within the cigar’s lifespan.
+Moments when the master blender(s) feel that the premium cigar blend in question is in peak form.

-That said, this doesn’t mean that the selection of stogies down at the local walk-in humidor are going to be at their very “freshest” when you procure them.
-A slow seller, or an accidental additional order can cause a cigar box to languish on the shelf for months before it is finally emptied.
-Fortunately, a properly maintained walk-in cigar humidor will be plenty sufficient for keeping those stogies in pristine form for the duration of their stay.
+That said, this doesn’t mean that the selection of stogies down at the local walk-in humidor is going to be at their very "freshest" when you snag a stick or two.
+A slow seller or an accidental additional order can cause a cigar box to languish on the shelf for months or even years before it is finally emptied.
+Fortunately, most businesses are pretty strict about maintaining a routine walk-in cigar humidor cleaning and inspection regiment, which in most situations is plenty sufficient for keeping most stogies in pristine form for the duration of their stay.

-As for those who worry about this sort of thing, opting for a premium cigar membership club subscription easily eliminates this issue, for the cigars are distributed directly to the consumer via postal delivery.
+However, opting for a premium cigar membership club subscription oftentimes guarantees fresher cigars, as the smokes are distributed directly to the consumer via postal delivery and rotate in and out more frequently.

 Tobacco Nerd Note: Looking to get your hands on some vintage cigars?
 Familiarize yourself with the dates and stamps on cigar boxes to determine whether or not you have an aged product on your hands.
-Older packaging and cigar bands are also a dead giveaway, as are limited release and seasonal cigar types.
+Older packaging and cigar bands are also a dead giveaway, as are limited-release and seasonal cigar types.
+Yellowing cigar cellophane is also a dead giveaway that you have an older smoke on hand.

 The Potential Pitfalls of Additional Cigar Aging

-Like fine port wine, Scotch whiskies, imperial stouts, Japanese miso, sharp cheeses, and many other forms of aged flavor profiles, there is a certain level of risk associated with setting a cigar aside for a lengthy period.
+Like fine port wine, Scotch whiskies, imperial stouts, Japanese miso, sharp cheeses, and many other forms of flavor-rich, heavily aged consumable products, there is a certain level of risk and reward associated with setting tobacco aside in a controlled environment for a lengthy period of time.

-Then there’s the reality that the average premium cigar blend can become quite boring if it is allowed to age for entirely too long.
-As a previously fermented product, premium cigar tobacco can mellow to the point of being considered bland, so having the intuition to know when to torch that aged tobacco is vital.
+But perhaps the biggest hurdle is coming to grips with the reality that the average premium cigar blend can become rather boring if it is allowed to age for entirely too long.
+As a previously fermented product, the flavors and aromatics within a premium cigar blend often continue to meld and mellow as they come into contact with one another under age.
+So having the intuition to know when to torch that aged tobacco is vital.

 Aging Cigars the Right Way